Albuquerque

-Alimony is the old-fashion term for spousal support in New Mexico.
-This is a sum of money payable from one spouse to the other after the divorce in order to help the receiving spouse maintain a reasonable standard of living.
+Alimony is the old-fashioned term for spousal support in New Mexico.
+This is a sum of money payable from one spouse to the other after the divorce to help the receiving spouse maintain a reasonable standard of living.
+It is designed to address economic disparities between spouses, ensuring both parties can maintain a reasonable standard of living post-divorce.
+Alimony is not automatic, and its determination depends on various factors.

 "Tamara did a wonderful job, was super professional and very conscientious of her time and fees.
 Our divorce was amicable and she made it very easy.
 Thank you!."